Lan714/Code-Refactor/README.md

 # Code-Refactor

-Homework to refactor an existing webpage and make it accessible.
+Homework to refactor (restructure existing computer code) an existing webpage and make it accessible.